Schnitzer Motorsport: History

 In 2012, BMW Team Schnitzer, along with BMW Team RBM, and Reinhold Motorsport GmbH, each line up with two BMW M3 DTM cars in the DTM.

-In September 2018, Charly Lamm announced that he will step down from his role at Schnitzer at the end of the year.
+In September 2018, Charly Lamm announced that he would step down from his role at Schnitzer at the end of the year.
 He died unexpectedly on 24 January 2019.

 In early 2021 the organisation began the process of being liquidated.